euroscipy/euroscipy_proceedings/papers/bastian_venthur/venthur.rst

 We purposely kept the meta data at a minimum, as each operation that modifies the data also has to check if the meta data is still consistent.
-While it might be desirable to have more meta data, this would also lead to more hosekeeping code which makes the code less readable and more error prone.
+While it might be desirable to have more meta data, this would also lead to more housekeeping code which makes the code less readable and more error prone.
 The data structure, however, can be extended as needed by adding new attributes dynamically at runtime.
 All toolbox methods are written in a way that they